Rubgrsch/RgsCT/README.md

 [ChangeLog](https://github.com/Rubgrsch/RgsCT/blob/master/changelog.txt)

-This addon will not officially support classic WoW.
+This addon does not support any versions of classic WoW.

-You can send feedback via Github, Curse or ElvUI discord.
+You can send feedback via Github

 Thanks
 ------